K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 *A = D
 ```

-## Push argument
+## Push Argument
-This macro is used inside the function to push values on stack indexed from **ARGS** address.
-We first get access to argument we want to push by adding an index to the **ARGS** address, and then we push this value on the stack.
+This macro is used inside the function to push values onto the stack indexed from the **ARGS** address.
+We first get access to the argument we want to push by adding an index to the **ARGS** address, and then we push this value onto the stack.
 ```
 A = ARGS
 D = *A